department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/comparative-analysis.md

 Text links were common across all the sites, with the dashboard routing users to complete their tasks.
 In the section groupings described above, sites tended to link 1-3 primary actions (e.g. "Pay insurance" or "View claims") which took the user to another page offering a more detailed view.
 Several sites had a dropdown menu within the section that offered more options as text links.

-Some sites styled linka to look like a buttons which was most effective when there was one primary action for the user to take.
+Some sites styled links to look like buttons, which was most effective when there was one primary action for the user to take.

 There were a couple of sites that used widgets where the user could complete a task right on the page or triggered a modal with a text link to complete an action.
 Those felt unnecessarily complicated and cluttered compared to the simpler approach.
 An exception to this was Chase, which opened a panel upon clicking "pay card".
 I liked this compared to other approaches because the darkening/blurring of the background, and the size of the panel helped draw focus to the action.